-3.7.2.3.
+26 3.8.2.3.
 The Great Green Wall of the Sahara and the Sahel Initiative

-The Great Green Wall is an initiative of the Heads of State and Government of the Sahelo-Saharan countries to mitigate and adapt to climate change, and to improve the food security of the Sahel and Saharan peoples (Sacande, 2018; M'Bow, 2017).
-Launched in 2007, this regional project aims to restore Africa's degraded arid landscapes, reduce the loss of biodiversity and support local communities to sustainable use of forests and rangelands.
-The Great Green Wall focuses on establishing plantations and neighbouring projects covering a distance of 7,775 km from Senegal on the Atlantic coast to Eritrea on the Red Sea coast, with a width of 15 km (Figure 3.13).
-The wall passes through Djibouti, Eritrea, Ethiopia, Sudan, Chad, Niger, Nigeria, Mali, Burkina Faso and
+27 The Great Green Wall is an initiative of the Heads of State and Government of the Sahelo-Saharan 28 countries to mitigate and adapt to climate change, and to improve the food security of the Sahel and 29 Saharan peoples (Sacande, 2018; M'Bow, 2017).
+Launched in 2007, this regional project aims to restore 30 Africa's degraded arid landscapes, reduce the loss of biodiversity and support local communities to 31 sustainable use of forests and rangelands.
+The Great Green Wall focuses on establishing plantations and 32 neighbouring projects covering a distance of 7,775 km from Senegal on the Atlantic coast to Eritrea on 33 the Red Sea coast, with a width of 15 km (Figure 3.13).
+The wall passes through Djibouti, Eritrea, 34 Ethiopia, Sudan, Chad, Niger, Nigeria, Mali, Burkina Faso and Mauritania and Senegal.

-- 21 Mauritania and Senegal. - 22 The choice of woody and herbaceous species that will be used to restore degraded ecosystems is - 23 based on biophysical and socio-economic criteria, including socio-economic value (food, pastoral, - 24 commercial, energetic, medicinal, cultural); ecological importance (C sequestration, soil cover, water - 25 infiltration) and species that are resilient to climate change and variability.
-The Pan-African Agency - 26 of the Great Green Wall (PAGGW) was created in 2010 under the auspices of the African Union and - 27 CEN-SAD to manage the project.
-The initiative is implemented at the level of each country by a - 28 national structure.
-A monitoring and evaluation system has been defined, allowing nations to measure - 29 outcomes and to propose the necessary adjustments. - 30 In the past, reforestation programs in the arid regions of the Sahel and North Africa that have been - 31 undertaken to stop desertification were poorly studied and cost a lot of money without significant - 32 success (Benjaminsen and Hiernaux, 2019).
-Today, countries have changed their strategies and opted - 33 for rural development projects that can be more easily funded.
-Examples of scalable practices for land - 34 restoration: Managing water bodies for livestock and crop production, promoting fodder trees - 35 reducing runoff (Mbow, 2017). - 36 The implementation of the initiative has already started in several countries.
-For example, the FAO's - 37 Action Against Desertification project was restoring 18000 hectares of land in 2018 through planting - 38 native tree species in Burkina Faso, Ethiopia, the Gambia, Niger, Nigeria and Senegal (Sacande, - 39 2018).
-Berrahmouni et al. (2016) estimated that 166 M ha can be restored in the Sahel, requiring the - 40 restoration of 10 M ha per year to achieve Land Degradation Neutrality targets by 2030.
-Despite this - 41 early implementation actions on the ground, the achievement of the planned targets is questionable - 42 and challenging without significant additional funding.
+35 The choice of woody and herbaceous species that will be used to restore degraded ecosystems is based 36 on biophysical and socio-economic criteria, including socio-economic value (food, pastoral, 37 commercial, energetic, medicinal, cultural); ecological importance (C sequestration, soil cover, water 38 infiltration) and species that are resilient to climate change and variability.
+The Pan-African Agency of 39 the Great Grean Wall (PAGGW) was created in 2010 under the auspices of the African Union and CEN-40 SAD to manage the project.
+The initiative is implemented at the level of each country by a national structure.
+A monitoring and evaluation system has been defined, allowing nations to measure outcomes 41 42 and to propose the necessary adjustments.

+- In the past, reforestation programs in the arid regions of the Sahel and North Africa that have been undertaken to stop desertification were poorly studied and cost a lot of money without significant success (Benjaminsen and Hiernaux, 2019).
+Today, countries have changed their strategies and opted for rural development projects that can be more easily funded.
+Examples of scalable practices for land restoration: Managing water bodies for livestock and crop production, promoting fodder trees reducing - 48 runoff (Mbow, 2017).

+The implementation of the initiative has already started in several countries.
+For example, the FAO's Action Against Desertification project was restoring 18000 hectares of land in 2018 through planting native tree species in Burkina Faso, Ethiopia, the Gambia, Niger, Nigeria and Senegal (Sacande, 2018).
+Berrahmouni et al. (2016) estimated that 166 M ha can be restored in the Sahel, requiring the restoration of 10 M ha per year to achieve Land Degradation Neutrality targets by 2030.
+Despite this early implementation actions on the ground, the achievement of the planned targets is questionable and challenging without significant additional funding.

 Figure 3.13 The Great Green Wall of the Sahara and the Sahel.

-Source for the data layer: This dataset is an extract from the GlobCover 2009 land cover map, covering Africa and the Arabian Peninsula.
-The GlobCover 2009 land cover map is derived by an automatic and regionally-tuned classification of a time series of global MERIS (MEdium Resolution Imaging

-Spectrometer) FR mosaics for the year 2009.
+Source for the data layer: This dataset is an extract from the GlobCover 2009 landcover map, covering Africa and the Arabian Peninsula.
+The GlobCover 2009 landcover map is derived by an automatic and regionally-tuned classification of a time series of global MERIS (MEdium Resolution Imaging Spectrometer) FR mosaics for the year 2009.
 The global land cover map counts 22 land cover classes defined with the United Nations (UN) Land Cover Classification System (LCCS).

-3.7.3.
+18 3.8.3.
 Invasive Plant Species

-3.7.3.1.
+19 3.8.3.1.
 Introduction